xutony05/biome_pwa/my-app/app/survey/surveyRequirement.md

     - **Save & Exit Button:** Font size 16px (rem units), padding of 16px (left & right) and 8px (top & bottom).
   - On the final page, the header only has the "Exit" button.

+- **Image:**
+  - On every question page, there is an image(orb) on the top left side of the question.
+  - The orb should be 80x80, the margin between the orb and the question should be 16px.
+  - The orb is stored in the public/images/orb.png
+  - On the final page, the orb is centered and the margin between the orb and the text should be 16px.

 ## Technology Stack

 - **Framework:** Next.js (App Router)